 She manages the website and the Facebook page for Benton County, MO Emergency Management and both the Facebook page and the website for the BC ARES, where she updates the EC blog regularly.
 She manages the Camden CO MO CERT FB page and website and serves as their Public Information Officer.
 She manages the website for Warsaw Christian Church.
 She also manages the FB page and website for the Warsaw Fire Protection District.

 Marie is one of the EMAs longest-serving volunteers!
 She came to the EMA through the Community Emergency Response Team as the team’s coordinator.
-She was the driving force in forming the CERT team in Benton County more than twelve years ago and maintains the leadership, training, and guidance the group needs to continue to thrive and develop in the ever-changing, ever-advancing world of emergency support and recovery.
+She was the driving force in forming the CERT team in Benton County more than thirteen years ago and maintains the leadership, training, and guidance the group needs to continue to thrive and develop in the ever-changing, ever-advancing world of emergency support and recovery.
 Marie will retire from the position of CERT Coordinator of Benton County on June 1, 2019.

 Christy came to us by way of the Benton County, MO Community Emergency Response Team.